ValyriaTear/ValyriaTear/README.txt

 ## Compilation procedure ##

 **Linux compilation**
-Once you've unpacked the tarball, just run `cmake . && make` from the top-level directory at the prompt.

-If you have checked it out from the Git repository, run this first to get the latest luabind code:
+Once you've unpacked the tarball, if you have checked it out from the Git repository, run this first to get the latest luabind code:
-`git submodule update --init --remote --force` and then the usual `cmake . && make`
+`git submodule update --init --remote --force` and then the usual `cmake . && make` from the top-level directory at the prompt.

 You'll then be able to play by typing: `src/valyriatear`